How can teachers use assessment to guide instruction?

 Individuals with Disabilities Education Act (IDEA)

-Name given in 1990 to the Education for All Handicapped Children Act (EHA) and used for all reauthorizations of the law that guarantees students with disabilities the right to a free appropriate public education in the least-restrictive environment.
+Name given to the reauthorization of the Education for All Handicapped Children Act (EHA) in 1990, which guarantees all students with disabilities the right to a free appropriate public education in the least restrictive environment.

 Each of the assessments described above serves an important, albeit a very different, function in the instructional process.
 Read on to learn more.

-Diagnostic assessments allow teachers to collect information about a student’s strengths or weaknesses in a content or skill area prior to instruction.
-Teachers can then use this information to more effectively plan instruction, making sure to address misunderstandings and to focus on skills or content the students have not mastered while avoiding covering topics with which they have already gained proficiency.
+Diagnostic assessments allow educators to collect information about a student’s strengths or weaknesses in a content or skill area prior to instruction.
+Educators can then use this information to more effectively plan instruction, making sure to address misunderstandings and to focus on skills or content the students have not mastered while avoiding covering topics with which they have already gained proficiency.

-Formative assessments, which occur during instruction, allow teachers to determine whether students are learning as the material is being taught.
-This deliberate process of assessing as learning is occurring allows teachers to adjust instruction as needed to meet the learning needs of their students.
-More specifically, formative assessment:
+Formative assessments, which occur during instruction, allow educators to determine whether students are learning as the material is being taught.
+This deliberate process of assessing as learning is occurring allows educators to adjust instruction as needed to meet the learning needs of their students.
+More specifically, formative assessments:

-- Provides useful information about a student’s progress toward certain learning objectives, her understanding of the skills or content being taught, and any misconceptions she may have
+- Provide useful information about a student’s progress toward certain learning objectives, understanding of the skills or content being taught, and any misconceptions

-- Allows teachers to make informed decisions about when to review or reteach content or skills or to adapt instruction
+- Allow educators to make informed decisions about when to review or reteach content or skills or to adapt instruction

-- Helps identify students who are consistently struggling
+- Help identify students who are consistently struggling

 Research Shows